 Different churches will have their own in-house processes that they wish their serving team members to follow; but essentially the ChurchSuite swap functionality works on a trust basis.
-It's not intended to be used "inflict" a swap on someone unsuspecting(!), and neither is it an approvals system where an overseer or another team member "accepts" or "declines" the swap.
+It's not intended to be used to "inflict" a swap on someone unsuspecting(!), and neither is it an 'approvals' system where an overseer or another team member "accepts" or "declines" a swap request.

 Typically, a serving team member who needs to organise a swap will have first contacted other team members on the rota to see if anyone is available to swap.
 They'll of course only contact those in the ministry whose roles are compatible for a swap.
 Within My ChurchSuite's features are a couple of useful ways to help with this...

 2) A further option is to use the rota Group Email button (top right corner) to send a rota group email to everyone on that rota enquiring if someone is available to swap.

 Once a swap has been agreed, it can now be recorded really easily within My ChurchSuite.
 Here's how...

-When a rota member view one of their rotas, for each date they are currently scheduled to serve, there is a member "menu" button next to their name (designated by an icon that is a circle with three dots in it - see Gavin Courtney in the image below).
+When a rota member views one of their rotas in My ChurchSuite, for each rota date they are scheduled to serve, there is a member "menu" button next to their name (designated by an icon that is a circle with three dots in it - see Gavin Courtney in the example below).

 Click the member menu button on the relevant rota date where the swap is needed and select "Organise swap".

-The "organise swap" page is opened.
+The "Organise swap" page is opened.
 Select the name of the person you are swapping with.
-The "return swap" will populate with a list of all future serving dates for all active and future rotas for that ministry (and show roles for those dates).
+The "Return swap" will populate with a list of all the swappee's future serving dates for all active and future rotas for that ministry (and show roles for those dates).
 Select as appropriate from the list.